omega-interviews/AleksandarPetrovic_Omega_CoffeeShop/README.md

 How to deploy?
 --------------

-In the 'Docker' folder, run dockerrun.bat script.
+In the 'Docker' folder, run dockerrun.bat(or .sh for Mac/Linux) script.
 This will build a container with a Jboss WildFly server.

-If the server started correctly, run deploywar.bat script.
+If the server started correctly, run deploywar.bat(or .sh for Mac/Linux) script.
 This will deploy the coffee-shop application, and copy some images to the container.

 Index page
 ----------